RamseyNjire/tic-tac-toe/README.md

 ## How to Play

- > This game consists of 2 players.
+  This game consists of 2 players.

- > Each player chooses either 'X' or 'O' as their form of identification.
+  Each player is assigned either 'X' or 'O' symbols as their form of identification.

  ![screenshot](./app1.png)

- > A board which consists of a 3x3 grid cell is displayed.
+  A board which consists of a 3x3 grid cell is displayed.

   ![screenshot](./app2.png)

- > The game starts with the first  player entering their letter in any of the cells from 1 to 9.
+  The game starts with the first  player entering their letter in any of the cells from 1 to 9.

- > The next player then enters their letter and the game continues in alternating fashion
+  The next player then enters their letter and the game continues in alternating fashion

  ![screenshot](./app3.png)

- > Objective of the game is to fill in 3 cells in a row with your letter, that is horizontally, vertically, or diagonally.
+  Objective of the game is to fill in 3 cells in a row with your letter, that is horizontally, vertically, or diagonally.

- > Game ends in one of 2 scenarios: One player succeeds at filling 3 cells in a row or all cells are filled and no player wins, that is draw
+  Game ends in one of 2 scenarios: One player succeeds at filling 3 cells in a row or all cells are filled and no player wins, that is draw

  ![screenshot](./app4.png)

 ## Getting Started